What Is a Webhook, and How Does It Work?

 The user attempting to log in would be considered an event.
 For the two-factor authentication system to work, you need to integrate a webhook with the platform and a messaging service like MessageBird.
 The action of sending the code through SMS text messaging is automated and occurs based on the trigger event.

-Another Webhook example is push notifications that pop up due to a user’s activity.
-Github, Trello, and Google Calendar are three platforms that support webhooks to send push notifications.
+Another Webhook example is push notifications that pop up due to a user's activity.
+Github, Trello, Google Calendar, and Microsoft Teams are platforms that support webhooks to send push notifications.

 Google Calendar uses webhooks to send reminders of upcoming meetings.
-Github uses them to communicate with team messaging systems like Slack to relay and sync critical internal changes.
-Trello monitors changes within internal workflow systems to notify users when updates have been made to project boards or “cards.”
+Github uses webhooks to communicate with team messaging systems like Slack to relay and sync critical internal changes.
+You can automate notifications for GitHub webhook events like pull requests and CI/CD runs, or Stripe webhook events like payments and subscriptions.
+Trello monitors changes within internal workflow systems to notify users when updates have been made to project boards or "cards."
+Microsoft Teams integrates with project management tools through webhooks, enabling real-time notifications and streamlined team communication.

 Ultimately, webhooks make it easy to integrate and use third-party software.